microsoft/fluentui/packages/react-examples/src/react/Nav/docs/NavBestPractices.md

 ### Accessibility

 If your Nav items lose meaning by being truncated, they might benefit from being styled to wrap their text instead.
 Although the full text is exposed in a tooltip, that tooltip is not accessible through the keyboard, touch, voice control, or other assistive tech without hover functionality.

+The second Nav example, "Nav with wrapped link text and no tooltips", shows how to override the default Nav styles to remove text truncation and tooltips.